 Global Entry, of course, is the USA’s international trusted traveller program.
-It provides expedited border crossings for qualified jetsetters, as well as access to TSA PreCheck for streamlined passage through security.
+It provides expedited border crossings for qualified jet setters and access to TSA PreCheck for streamlined passage through security.

-Back in 2020, a trial of Global Entry had been planned for Australians.
-Then in March 2022, Point Hacks exclusively learned that the wheels were once again in motion between Australia and the United States.
-But then in May of the same year, Australia’s federal election saw the government change hands.
-So where are things in 2024?
+A trial of Global Entry had been planned for Australians in 2020.
+Then, in March 2022, Point Hacks exclusively learned that the wheels were once again in motion between Australia and the United States.
+But then, in May of the same year, Australia’s federal election saw the government change hands, and the delay continue.

 Before opening the floodgates to Global Entry, Australia and the United States plan to complete a limited trial.